Israel's Netanyahu faces calls to quit but is defiant in crisis

 JERUSALEM, Nov 22 (Reuters) - Israeli Prime Minister Benjamin Netanyahu faced calls to resign over a corruption scandal on Friday, as senior government colleagues publicly declared support after some signs of cracks in party loyalty.

-Netanyahu said he would not quit after he was indicted on charges of bribery, fraud and breach of trust by Israel's attorney general on Thursday night.
+Netanyahu said he would not step down after he was indicted on charges of bribery, fraud and breach of trust by Israel's attorney-general on Thursday night.

-The 70-year-old right-wing Likud Party leader denies all wrongdoing and denounced the indictment - the first against a sitting Israeli prime minister - as an "attempted coup."
+The 70-year-old conservative Likud party leader denies all wrongdoing and denounced the indictment - the first against a sitting Israeli prime minister - as an "attempted coup".

 But his ability to lead a country mired in political crisis, after two inconclusive elections this year that failed to produce a government, is being questioned.